-- Ensure all staff are familiar with the Ranges document and how to incorporate the Preparation for Adulthood statements into their personal learning plans. - More appropriate differentiation in some activities. - Sometimes planning does not always reflect ability of some children with SEND. - Refinement of target setting. - Ensure ECTs have a good understanding of how to write an effective personal learning plan.
+- Ensure all staff are familiar with the Ranges document and how to incorporate the Preparation for Adulthood statements into their personal learning plans. - More appropriate differentiation in some activities. - Ensure planning reflects the ability of all children with SEND. - Refinement of target setting. - Ensure ECTs have a good understanding of how to write an effective personal learning plan.

-Key priorities 2023/2024
+Key priorities 2024/2025

-- Continue to develop staff awareness of SEND including diagnostic pathways, procedures within school and the requirements of the code of practice - Focus on provision and profile of ASD as there is a growing number of children diagnosed with ASD in school. - Develop SEMH provision and profile as there is still a growing number of children being diagnosed with SEMH in recent years. - Looking at Range 3 children support, resources and strategies - Range 2 and above differentiation, support, activities, strategies - Training for staff to understand higher needs pupils - Continue to develop and enhance non-negotiable resources to be available in class for children with SEND such as visual timetables, now/next board, sensory bags etc. - Monitoring procedures across trust work with SENDCos at JFK and Springwell. - Visit secondary specialist provisions such as Harry Watt and Trinity Academy to help gain a better understanding of the provision that they offer to children with SEND. - Improve procedures to evidence the attainment and progress and attendance of those children with SEND. - Improve attendance of children with SEND. - Use data sheets to identify concerns about progress and necessary actions.
+- Continue to develop staff awareness of SEND including diagnostic pathways, procedures within school and the requirements of the code of practice - Focus on provision and profile of ASD as there is a growing number of children diagnosed with ASD in school. - Further develop SEMH provision and profile as there is still a growing number of children being diagnosed with SEMH in recent years. - Training for staff to understand higher needs pupils - Continue to develop and enhance non-negotiable resources to be available in class for children with SEND such as visual timetables, now/next board, sensory bags etc. - Monitoring procedures across trust work with SENDCos at JFK and Springwell. - Visit secondary specialist provisions such as Harry Watt and Trinity Academy to help gain a better understanding of the provision that they offer to children with SEND. - Develop further procedures to evidence the attainment and progress and attendance of those children with SEND. - Continue to work on supporting children with SEND to improve attendance.